A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 Lessons Learned

 It pays in success to know a steelhead river.
 I spent the better part of 5 days exploring about 6 miles of the Rogue, and really discovering and fishing a quarter mile section of river.
-I could say that I don’t even fully understand the nuances of how that quarter mile section of river works.
+I could say that I don’t even fully understand the nuances of how that quarter-mile section of river works.
 I have a rough picture, but I am no master.

-Compare that to the roughly 215 miles of river that are available to fish (did I mention the Rogue has the high water mark law which is super awesome).
+Compare that to the roughly 215 miles of river that are available to fish (did I mention that Oregon has the high water mark law which is super awesome).
 I didn’t even make it to the Upper Rogue and the fabled “Holy Waters“.
 With so much water, I am personally surprised that I was even able to hook into a fish having zero steelhead experience.
 So why didn’t I just hire a guide?

 The short answer is I spent all my money getting there.